 The "Tripletize" mode can be used to convert all melodic patterns into a "triplet version".
 Please note that the swing settings won't get applied then, because a triplet rhythm is already a kind of "swing rhythm".

 There are different FX boxes available that can be used to transform the patterns.
 Two of these boxes are available per row.
 Two additional boxes can be found below the rows.
 They affect all rows combined.
-Please note that some effect names end with an "S", "M", "L", "XL", or "XXL".
+Some effect names end with an "S", "M", "L", "XL", or "XXL".
 These indicate the effect strength ("S" is "a little bit", "XXL" is "a lot").
 You can work with the following effects:

 If a pattern is not too complex ("MultiPlay", "Random [...]"), it is possible to edit the pattern.
 When the "Edit" button is enabled, you can click on it to display a special type of step sequencer.